-The founding fathers of SEM, from Sewall Wright (1923) and the early econometricians (Haavelmo, 1943; Simon, 1953; Marschak, 1950; Koopmans, 1953), to Blalock (1964) and Duncan (1975) have all considered SEM a mathematical tool for drawing causal conclusions from a combination of observational data and theoretical assumptions.
-They were explicit about the importance of the latter, but also adamant about the unambiguous causal reading of the model parameters, once the assumptions are substantiated.

-In time, however, the causal reading of structural equation models and the theoretical basis on which it rests became suspect of ad hockery, even to seasoned workers in the field.
+The founding fathers of SEM, from Sewall Wright (1921) and the early econometricians (Haavelmo, 1943; Koopmans, 1953) to Blalock (1964) and Duncan (1975), have all considered SEM a mathematical tool for drawing causal conclusions from a combination of observational data and theoretical assumptions.
+They were explicit about the importance of the latter, but also adamant about the unambiguous causal reading of the model parameters, once the assumptions are substantiated.1 In time, however, the causal reading of structural equation models and the theoretical basis on which it rests were suspected of "ad hockery," even to seasoned workers in the field.
 This occurred partially due to the revolution in computer power, which made workers "lose control of their ability to see the relationship between theory and evidence" (Sørensen, 1998, p.
-241), and partly due to a steady erosion of the basic understanding of SEMs which Pearl (2009, p.
-138) attributes to notational shortsightedness; i.e., the failure of the equality sign to distinguish structural from regressional equations.
+241), and partly due to a steady erosion of the basic understanding of SEMs, which Pearl (2009, p.
+138) attributes to notational shortsightedness (i.e., the failure of the equality sign to distinguish structural from regressional equations).

-In his critical paper of SEM, Freedman (1987, p.
+In his critical paper on SEM, Freedman (1987, p.
 114) challenged the causal interpretation of SEM as "self-contradictory," and none of the 11 discussants of his paper were able to detect his error and to articulate the correct, noncontradictory interpretation of the example presented by Freedman.
 Instead, SEM researchers appeared willing to accept contradiction as a fundamental flaw in causal thinking, which must always give way to statistical correctness.
-In his highly cited commentary on SEM, Chin (1998) surrenders to the critics: "researchers interested in suggesting causality in their SEM models should consult the critical writing of Cliff (1983), Freedman (1987), and Baumrind (1993)."
+In his highly cited commentary on SEM, Chin (1998) surrenders to the critics: "Researchers interested in suggesting causality in their SEM models should consult the critical writing of Cliff (1983), Freedman (1987), and Baumrind (1993)."

 This, together with the steady influx of statisticians into the field, has left SEM researchers in a quandary about the meaning of the SEM parameters, and has caused some to avoid causal vocabulary altogether and to regard SEM as an encoding of parametric family of density functions, void of causal interpretation.
-Muthén (1987), for example, wrote "It would be very healthy if more researchers abandoned thinking of and using terms such as cause and effect" (Muthén, 1987).
-Many SEM textbooks have subsequently considered the word "causal modeling" to be an outdated misnomer (e.g., Kelloway, 1998, p.
+Muthén (1987), for example, wrote "It would be very healthy if more researchers abandoned thinking of and using terms such as cause and effect."
+Many SEM textbooks have subsequently considered the term "causal modeling" to be an outdated misnomer (e.g., Kelloway, 1998, p.
 8), giving clear preference to causality-free nomenclature such as "covariance structure," "regression analysis," or "simultaneous equations."
-A popular 21st century textbook reaffirms: "Another term that readers may have encountered is causal modeling, which is used mainly in association with the techniques of path analysis.
-This expression may be somewhat dated, however, as it seems to appear less often in the literature nowadays" (Kline, 2005, p.
-9).
+A popular 21st century textbook reaffirms: "Another term that you may have heard is causal modeling, which is a somewhat dated expression first associated with the SEM techniques of path analysis" (Kline, 2012, p.
+8).

 Relentless assaults from the potential-outcome paradigm (Rubin, 1974) have further eroded confidence in SEM's adequacy to serve as a language for causation.
 Sobel (1996), for example, states that the interpretation of the parameters of SEM model as effects "do not generally hold, even if the model is correctly specified and a causal theory is given."
-Comparing structural equation models to the potential-outcome framework, Sobel (2008) asserts that "In general (even in randomized studies), the structural and causal parameters are not equal, implying that the structural parameters should not be interpreted as effect."
-Remarkably, formal analysis proves the exact opposite: structural and causal parameters are one and the same thing, and they should always be interpreted as effects (Galles and Pearl, 1998; see Section 4).
+Comparing structural equation models to the potential-outcome framework, Sobel (2008) asserts that "in general (even in randomized studies), the structural and causal parameters are not equal, implying that the structural parameters should not be interpreted as effect."
+Remarkably, formal analysis proves the exact opposite: Structural and causal parameters are one and the same thing, and they should always be interpreted as effects (Galles and Pearl, 1998; see section 4).